-Ahead of the first Chinese-language publication of Bruno Barbey’s monograph on the country, Jean Loh – a photography curator and publisher as well as author of the book’s foreword – reflects upon the French photographer’s work in the country, his revolutionary use of color, and the portrait of an ever-changing nation which he has created.
+The first Chinese-language publication of Bruno Barbey’s monograph on the country is now available.
+Jean Loh – a photography curator and publisher as well as author of the book’s foreword – reflects here upon the French photographer’s work in the country, his revolutionary use of color, and the portrait of an ever-changing nation which he has created.
 The new edition – a product of decades of work in China – designed and edited by Barbey’s wife, Caroline Theinot-Barbey, was published in April, 2019, by Beijing United Publishing Co., Ltd & Post Wave Publishing.
 69 images from Barbey’s work in the country have been acquired by The National Art Museum of China (NAMOC).

 The book, Color of China, by Bruno Barbey – a collection of images which he took in China from 1973 to 2018 – will finally be released by the Beijing publisher Post Wave at the end of April 2019, coinciding with the 70th anniversary of the founding of the People’s Republic of China.
 Of the Western photographers who came to China, few really got to the heart of the country as Barbey did.